 Annual Big Rig Day at Buttery Brook Park

-Big Rigs will be back at the Park on Thursday, July 28, 2022 from 10:00am to 12:00pm.
-The longtime Park favorite features fire trucks, police cars, utility trucks, ambulances and more.
-Climb into the cabs and meet the people who operate these fascinating vehicles.
-This unique, free, kid-friendly event is co-hosted by SHELD/Fibersonic, the Friends of Buttery Book Park, All Star Dairy, and the South Hadley Recreation Department.
+This longtime Park favorite features fire trucks, police cars, utility trucks, ambulances and more.
+Climb into the cabs and meet the people who operate these fascinating vehicles at this unique, free, kid-friendly event co-hosted by SHELD/Fibersonic, the Friends of Buttery Book Park, All Star Dairy, and the South Hadley Recreation Department.
 Don't miss this great, free family event!
 The 2023 date is TBD.

 Mural by MHC Student Artists